urtuba/tweet-verifier/README.md

 For live preview of current application: [Heroku: tweet-verifier](https://tweet-verifier.herokuapp.com)

-The deliverables for week 2 is completed (Contract API and Front-end Design)
+The deliverables for week 2 is completed (Contract API and Front-end Design).

+The deliverables for week 3 is completed (Functionalities of Front-end and improvement of Front-end visual design).

+# Functionalities:
+## Buttons:
+### Submit A Tweet Button: